argentagsw/taggy_demux/README.md

 ![In-house demultiplexing pipeline overview](img/in-house.png)
 ### bam2fastq

-Takes fastq reads from the ONT Dorado basecaller in HAC/SUP modes or the PacBio Kinnex Skera output.
+The input to the demultiplexing pipeline is a set of basecalled reads.
+These are typically the output of the ONT Dorado basecaller (either "hac" or "sup" accuracy modes) or the basecalled output of a PacBio Kinnex Skera experiment.
-For basecallers which produce bam output, conversion to fastq is required.
+The following step expect reads to be in the fastq format, so, for basecallers which produce bam output, initial conversion to fastq is required.
 This can be readily achieved with gnutils, samtools and/or dedicated tools.

 ### darwin.sh

-Screens the barcoding architecture of fastq reads.
-Samples reads and clusters them into "species" based on shared barcode and adapter patterns.
+This in-house tool screens the overall structure of (a sample of) sequencing reads to identify groups with a common structure in terms of barcodes and adapters ("species").
-Generates a report of "species" of reads for visual inspection of library artifacts, including chimeric reads.
+It generates a species report which can be visually inspected as a form of QC and to identify common library artifacts, including chimeric reads.

 ### split.sh